web-extend/web-extend/docs/guide/essentials/remote-code.md

 # Remote Code

-In Manifest V3, the remote code is not allowed according to the [Chrome Web Store policy](https://developer.chrome.com/docs/extensions/develop/migrate/improve-security#remove-remote-code).
-Never mind, you can use Rspack's [`buildHttp`](https://rspack.rs/config/experiments#experimentsbuildhttp) feature to support building remote code.
+According to the [Chrome Web Store policy](https://developer.chrome.com/docs/extensions/develop/migrate/improve-security#remove-remote-code), the remote code is not allowed in Manifest V3.
+Nevertheless, you can use Rspack's [`buildHttp`](https://rspack.rs/config/experiments#experimentsbuildhttp) feature to support building remote code.
 The configuration is as follows:

 ```ts [rsbuild.config.ts]
 import { defineConfig } from '@rsbuild/core';